Are Retirement Accounts Marital Property? | Know The Truth

 How Do I Protect My Retirement Account In A Divorce?

 As the retirement benefits or pension is considered as marital or joint property, it is difficult or next to impossible to avoid division during a divorce.
+A complete protection is not possible; however there are some ways to avoid any extra penalties or loss of funds.
+Same as the other assets such as investments, property, funds, and liabilities, the retirement account are a martial asset of both the spouses.

 But there are some tips by which a clear and profitable division may occur :-